amit-shahi/amitshahi.dev/src/pages/blog/2019-08-31-awesome-todo-app-built-with-net-core-2-2-angular-6.md

 ---
 templateKey: blog-post
-title: Awesome Todo App Built with .NET Core 2.2 & Angular 6
+title: Todo App with .NET Core & Angular
 date: 2019-08-31T11:07:59.248Z
 description: >-
   This is an awesome Todo App v1.0 created to share the fun and exciting feature